mit-rss/final_challenge_inperson/README.md

 <!-- <img src="media/final_race.PNG" width="300" /> -->
 <img src="media/start_area.jpg" width="400" />

 Your car's task is to complete the 200-meter loop around the track as fast as possible, while staying in your assigned lane.
 Any kind of collision (with another car or with something in Johnson) will be penalized heavily.
-You should have some kind of safety controller running on your car, but be careful that this doesn't stop your car if it there is another car driving next to it on the track!
+You should have some kind of safety controller running on your car, but be careful that this doesn't stop your car if there is another car driving next to it on the track!

 ### Race Day
 On race day, multiple teams (hopefully all five, barring safety concerns) will set up on the track at the same time.
 A TA will give the start signal, at which point the race begins!
 You must have a member of your team closely follow your car along the track with the controller ready to take manual control at any moment (yes, a great opportunity to exercise).
 Your car's split will be recorded at the finish line, and TAs will also be stationed at various points along the track recording lane breaches, if they occur (but hopefully no collisions).
 Each team will have the opportunity to race **three** times, and we will take the best score.